openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 getConnectionProperties(netHandle: NetHandle, callback: AsyncCallback\<ConnectionProperties>): void

-Obtains connection properties of the network corresponding to given network handle.
+Obtains connection properties of the network corresponding to the given network handle.
 This API uses an asynchronous callback to return the result.

 **Required permission**: ohos.permission.GET_NETWORK_INFO